 Below is a list of materials which may have requirements in addition to the substance assessment.
 Further useful links can be found in the right column:

 Lead or lead compounds might be disturbed, displaced or released into the atmosphere, whether that be through maintenance or research activities.
-This includes metallic lead, its alloys, and all its compounds (including lead alkyls) whether as discrete materials or as a component element of another substance or material (such as a paint or a solder)|

 |Drug Precursors – (Home Office requirements) due to their potential for mis-use|

 |Controlled Drugs (Home Office requirements)|

 |Substances covered by the Chemical Weapons Convention|